 This famous presentation example just goes to show that equipment failure can happen to anyone.

 Former Microsoft executive Steven Sinofsky was giving a speech to launch the new Surface tablet—when suddenly the equipment stopped working.

 Sinofsky did try to get through the situation gracefully, quickly swapping the non-working device for another.
 You can see the presentation here:

 It looks as if this presenter had a lot of great data to share.
 It’s too bad that they felt compelled to put 14 bullet points (in a small font) on a single page.

 Hopefully, the audience was interested enough in the topic to stay engaged:

 You’ve seen this common presentation mistake on television a dozen times.
 A celebrity or public figure is giving a speech, and suddenly they stop.

 What happens next makes all the difference in the world.
 A good tactic when you forget part of your speech is to simply admit it to the audience and take a minute or two to recover.

 Even experienced speakers sometimes forget what to say.
-Watch the news clip below as a news reporter forgets his lines, and notice how he handles it:
+Watch the news clip below as a news reporter forgets their lines, and notice how they handle it:

 Admitting you made a presentation mistake makes you seem relatable to the audience.
 So, what’s the worst thing you can do when you forget what to say next?
 According to most experts, your audience will see right through it if you try to pretend nothing is wrong.